Aba-ibrahim/Aba-s-Portfolio/Project_2_Transactions_Dashboard/README.md

 ## 🔎 Business Problem

-The client needs a dynamic dashboard to analyze financial transaction data across business units.
-The existing static reports make it difficult to identify anomalies, track performance trends, and optimize decision-making.
-A centralized, interactive Power BI dashboard is required to drive real-time insights into customer behavior, revenue trends, and operational risks.
+The client is seeking a centralized, interactive dashboard to analyze financial transactions across multiple business channels.
+Current static reporting tools lack the agility to surface anomalies, monitor performance trends, or support timely data-driven decisions.

+To address this, the business requires a dynamic Power BI solution that enables real-time visibility into key metrics such as customer behavior, revenue performance, refund patterns, and operational risks.
+The goal is to empower stakeholders with actionable insights that enhance strategic decision-making and operational efficiency.

 ---